Right-click for episode transcript

 MOLLY BLOOM: What should my hair be like?

-FIONA: You be as brownish red.
+FIONA: You'd be brownish red.

 FIONA: Yeah.